finbourne/lusid-sdk-java/sdk/docs/OrderManagementApi.md

 > ResourceListOfBlockAndOrders createOrders(blockAndOrdersCreateRequest)

-CreateOrders: Upsert a Block and associated orders
+CreateOrders: Create Orders and create/update Block

 Create orders, and blocks if they don&#39;t already exist.
 This will fail if the block exists and already references orders with differing blocking fields.